jliujack/yellowcake/content/posts/2021-05-26-new-commercial-registration-rules-provide-fdi-in-shenzhen-with-more-facilitation.md

 However, in this revision, it does not specify the identification standard of "not engaging in business activities" for dormant commercial entities.
 It should be noted that there is no rules or regulations regarding the period of dormancy in the field of taxation, social security and other administrative management in China at the present.
 In practice, many practical problems may be encountered, such as:

-Allowing One License for Multiple Branches in Shenzhen Different Districts

 > 1. Are commercial entities still required to pay taxes during the dormant period?
 >